Support Healthy Farms Healthy Food Healthy Kids!

 at least $250K/year for WSDA's Farm to School and

-Small Farm Direct Marketing Programs in their budget
+Small Farm Direct Marketing Programs in the final budget.

-The Senate Ways and Means Committee prepares the Senate's budget proposal, which is expected to be released next week.
-Unfortunately we were not able to get funding for WSDA programs in the House budget proposal that was released yesterday, so we especially need your Senator's help NOW!SAMPLE MESSAGE: Our farmers need help navigating all the rules and regulations to be able to sell directly to consumers and schools.
+Both the House and the Senate have released their budget proposals and are now negotiating the final budget.
+Unfortunately neither budget proposal includes additional funding for WSDA Small Farms Direct Marketing or Farm to School programs, so we especially need your help NOW!SAMPLE MESSAGE: Our farmers need help navigating all the rules and regulations to be able to sell directly to consumers and schools.
 PLEASE INCLUDE at least $250,000/year in the budget for the WSDA SMALL FARM DIRECT MARKETING AND FARM TO SCHOOL PROGRAMS.

-THE GOOD NEWS: We are thankful that they include $2M for the Apple A Day school kitchen equipment grants, and $90K for the farming education for at-risk highschoolers BUT....
+THE GOOD NEWS: We are thankful that they include $2M for the Apple A Day school kitchen equipment grants, and $99K for the farming education targeting at-risk high schoolers BUT....

 THE BAD NEWS: